-This multi-disciplinary project is composed of two main components
+This multi-disciplinary AF project is composed of two main components

-- a.
-Component I: Technical assistance and Support to implementing agencies; and - b.
-Component II: Establishment and operating the Centers of Excellence (SPESSCE).
+- A. Component I: Institutional Capacity Enhancement in Procurement, Environment and Social Standards and Project Management - B. Component II: Establishment and Operating of the SPESSE Centers of Excellence

 Project Sub-Components: